 - Use new technical advancements of Computer Science and Engineering to produce tangible contributions in the profession.

-The following Student Outcomes describes the skills imparted by our Computer Science & Engineering program:
+The following ABET Engineering Accreditation Commission(EAC) Student Outcomes describe the skills imparted by our Computer Science & Engineering program:

 - an ability to identify, formulate, and solve complex engineering problems by applying principles of engineering, science, and mathematics